sagemath/sagewiki_to_gh-2022-10-10/days5/sched.md

 }}}

 == SATURDAY ==
-7pm -- Dinner at [http://www.penangusa.com/location_cambridge_menu_dinein.html Penang] in Harvard Square; 57 JFK Street, Harvard Square, Cambridge, MA 02138.
+7pm -- Dinner at [[http://www.penangusa.com/location_cambridge_menu_dinein.html|Penang]] in Harvard Square; 57 JFK Street, Harvard Square, Cambridge, MA 02138.
 We would like to make a reservation; please let William know if you plan to attend.

 == SUNDAY ==